Juno Selection Fund: Q2 2021

-- Juno Selection Fund achieves positive result in first half year, despite crisis
+Juno Selection Fund achieves positive result in second quarter

 About Juno Investment Partners